AndrewMead10/git-diff-viewer.nvim/README.md

 - The plugin only lists files with unstaged modifications (including untracked files).
 Stage or discard changes to remove them from the view.
 - `open_in_tab = false` keeps the diffs in the current tab if you prefer a simpler layout.
 - When disabling the plugin we re-add your previous buffers via `:badd` so they reappear in your buffer list; reopen them manually if you need their windows rebuilt.
+- We wait for Git lock files (e.g. `.git/index.lock`) to disappear before refreshing so branch switches and other Git operations can finish cleanly.

 ## Roadmap